ibm-cloud-docs/satellite/hosts.md

 5. From the **Hosts** table, hover over the host that you want to remove and click the **Action menu** icon ![Action menu icon](../icons/action-menu-icon.svg).
 6. Click **Remove host**, enter the host name to confirm deletion, and click **Remove**.
 7. Follow the instructions from your underlying infrastructure provider to complete one of the following actions:
    * To reuse the host for other purposes, reload the operating system of the host.
+For example, you might reattach the host to a {{site.data.keyword.satelliteshort}} location later.
+When you reattach a host, the host name can remain the same as the previous name, but a new host ID is generated.
    * To no longer use the host, delete the host from your infrastructure provider.

 ### Removing hosts from the CLI